 Candidates must be able and willing to wear Personal Protective Equipment (PPE) as instructed and required.
 This includes, but is not limited to, hardhats, gloves, respirators, chaps, hearing protection, eye protection, etc.

-Application, resume, and supplemental questionnaire should be completed on-line via the CalOpps website by 6:00 PM on April 21, 2021.
+Application, resume, and supplemental questionnaire should be completed on-line via the CalOpps website as soon as possible as this recruitment may close at any time.

 Resumes will not be accepted in lieu of a completed application.
 Application materials will be reviewed and evaluated using, in part, the criteria contained in this brochure.